puppetlabs/puppet-specifications/language/resource-api/README.md

 }
 ```

-Options for the future include forward-porting the status quo through enabling multiple Implementations to register for the same Definition, or allowing  Definitions to declare (partial) equivalence to other Definitions (ala "`apt::package` is a `package`").
-The former option is quite simple to implement, but carry forward the issues described above.
-The latter option will require more implementation work, but allows Definitions to stay at arms length of each other, providing better decoupling.
+Neither of these options is ideal, thus it is documented as a limitation today.
+Ideas for the future include forward-porting the status quo through enabling multiple Implementations to register for the same Definition, or allowing Definitions to declare (partial) equivalence to other Definitions (ala "apt::package is a package").

 ## Composite namevars